Advertiser Disclosure

 • Organization and management describe who will run your business and its structure.
 For example, is the business incorporated as a C or an S corporation, a limited partnership, sole proprietorship or limited liability company?

-• Product line or services offered explains exactly what you are selling or what services you provide to customers.
+• The product line or services offered explain exactly what you are selling or what services you provide to customers.
 You might include patents or copyright information in this section if applicable.

 • Market analysis describes your target market and competition in your industry.
 You must understand trends and challenges your small business will face and convey to lenders how you are positioned to succeed.